2.2 Creating a framework for positive behaviour

 Secondary Education

 It is important that everyone benefits from the framework.
 Another name for framework is imperative or moral imperative.
 The philosopher Kant calls directions for behaviour of general application a categorical imperative.
-An imperative is categorical if it is unconditionally valid for everyone under all possible circumstances.
+An imperative is categorical if it is unconditionally valid for everyone under all circumstances.

 [Kant] notes that a good theory of parenting is a wonderful ideal, and that it is not at all bad when we are not immediately able to realize that ideal.
 One should not immediately regard the idea behind it as a chimera, or as a beautiful but unrealizable dream, precisely when all sorts of obstacles (within oneself or from without) arise in its implementation.
-And then he says: ‘An idea is nothing but an understanding of a perfection not yet found in reality, for example a republic ruled perfectly according to rules of justice!
+And then he says: ‘An idea is an understanding of a perfection not yet found in reality, for example a republic ruled perfectly according to rules of justice!
 But is it therefore impossible?’
 In any case, the point is to get your idea clear, and then, if possible, remove the obstacles.”
 Visser (2017)

 Kant calls a framework of general scope that calls on everyone to behave well: A moral imperative.